COLA-Laboratory/cola_www_src/content/_index.md

 {{< tab "Sep" >}}

+* The 12th International Conference Series on Evolutionary Multi-Criterion Optimization ([EMO 2023](https://emo2023.liacs.leidenuniv.nl/)) is calling for papers.
+The deadline is November 30, 2022.
+This is biannual event for all EMO researchers and this time it will be on March 2023 in Leiden, the Netherlands. <i class='fa fa-calendar' style='font-size:19px'></i> September 12

 * Our lab has been a bit slient for the last three months since I have been busy with a preparation of my project interview.
 Finger crossed and hope it will be secured at the end! <i class='fa fa-calendar' style='font-size:19px'></i> September 5

 {{< /tab >}}